scrapy/scrapy/docs/topics/practices.rst

 Here are some tips to keep in mind when dealing with these kinds of sites:

-* rotate your user agent from a pool of well-known ones from browsers (google around to get a list of them)
+* rotate your user agent from a pool of well-known ones from browsers (google around to get a list of them).
+Use recent browser versions and only real user agent strings.
+Old versions or exotic user agents can lead to captcha challenges.
-* disable cookies (see :setting:`COOKIES_ENABLED`) as some sites may use cookies to spot bot behaviour
+* disable cookies (see :setting:`COOKIES_ENABLED`) as some sites may use cookies to spot bot behaviour.
+Alternatively use :ref:`multiple cookie sessions per spider <cookies-mw>` to keep the number of requests per session low.
+* send correct HTTP headers with your requests.
+Many websites check at least `Referer`.
+Sometimes other headers are also checked to match user agent string.
 * use download delays (2 or higher).
 See :setting:`DOWNLOAD_DELAY` setting.
 * if possible, use `Google cache`_ to fetch pages, instead of hitting the sites directly
 * use a pool of rotating IPs.
-For example, the free `Tor project`_ or paid services like `ProxyMesh`_.
+For example, the free `Tor project`_ or paid services like `BotProxy`_ or `ProxyMesh`_.
 An open source alternative is `scrapoxy`_, a super proxy that you can attach your own proxies to.
 * use a highly distributed downloader that circumvents bans internally, so you can just focus on parsing clean pages.
 One example of such downloaders is